theNewDynamic/oregonsadventurecoast.com/content/blog/eight-romantic-ideas-for-valentine-s-day-on-oregon-s-adventure-coast.md

 ### 4) DINE AT ONE OF OUR FINE RESTAURANTS

-The restaurants in Coos Bay\~North Bend\~Charlestong are one of the best-kept secrets in our region!
+The restaurants in Coos Bay\~North Bend\~Charleston are one of the best-kept secrets in our region!
 Whether you’re seeking [an upscale dining experience](https://www.oregonsadventurecoast.com/blog/coos-bay-is-home-to-world-class-chefs/) or a down-to-earth casual dinner, there is something for every taste.
 [Click here](https://www.oregonsadventurecoast.com/dining/) to see our list of dining options and be sure to be on the lookout this week where we share the recommendations from our locals & visitors.
 TIP- Be sure to call ahead and make reservations if possible!

 ### 5 ) STROLL ALONG ONE OF THE LOCAL BEACHES.